bigbluebutton/text-track-service/README.md

 ### 6. Test your IBM credentials

-under captions_test dir there is a test audio file called abc.wav
+under test_dir there is a test audio_temp.wav to test your  credentials with.

 `-`-`-`-`-`-`
 ---